tranqv/Mittag-Leffler-function-and-its-derivative/README.md

 I hope that this package is helpful for those who work on this topic.

-Every report on this code is welcomed at the emails tranquocviet@tdt.edu.vn or viet204@mail.com.
+Every report on this code is welcomed at tranquocviet@tdt.edu.vn or viet204@mail.com

-Cheers.
+Regards.